 Hi Alice, can you tell us a little about NOW?

 NOW is a three-year programme of contemporary art exhibitions spanning 2017-2020.
 It reflects the National Galleries of Scotland’s ambition to share contemporary art with a wide audience, highlighting the extraordinary quality and range of work being made by artists associated with Scotland, as well as those from across the globe.

-Which artists are part of NOW this time around?
+Which artists were part of NOW this time around?

-At the centre of the fourth instalment of NOW is a major survey of work by the Turner Prize-nominated artist Monster Chetwynd.
-Known primarily for her exuberant performances that feature multiple props, costumes and collaborators, Chetwynd’s presentation will include new and existing collages, paintings, wallpaper and performance videos.
+At the centre of the fourth instalment of NOW was a major survey of work by the Turner Prize-nominated artist Monster Chetwynd.
+Known primarily for her exuberant performances that feature multiple props, costumes and collaborators, Chetwynd’s presentation included new and existing collages, paintings, wallpaper and performance videos.

 She sounds incredible!
-But there are other artists involved too, aren’t there?
+Which other artists were involved?

-There are!
-NOW also brings together new and recent work by four other artists: Henry Coombes, Moyna Flannigan, Betye Saar and Wael Shawky.
-Whilst varying in medium, style and approach, the work of all the artists in the exhibition is connected by a shared desire to challenge convention.
+NOW also brought together new and recent work by four other artists: Henry Coombes, Moyna Flannigan, Betye Saar and Wael Shawky.
+Whilst varying in medium, style and approach, the work of all the artists in the exhibition was connected by a shared desire to challenge convention.

 Produced in 2009, The Bedfords is a moving image work by Glasgow-based artist Henry Coombes.
 Acquired for the National Galleries of Scotland’s collection in 2014, it is a brooding re-imagining of the relationship between celebrated Victorian painter Sir Edwin Landseer (1802–1873) and the Duke and Duchess of Bedford.